roman-byzantine-fibulae/roman-byzantine-fibulae.github.io/Roman Military Fibulae/fibula_9.md

   L: 32.0mm, W: 9.0mm, D: 13.5mm
 ### Weight
 3.9g
-### Description
- This is a fairly small fibula, and has a small catch at the foot.
-There are multiple ridges and ripples along the bow.
-At the peak arch of the bow there is a spherical-like shape design.

 [Previous]({% link Roman Military Fibulae/fibula_21.md %}) | [Last]({% link Roman Military Fibulae/fibula_10.md %})